-Grant Miller is an Associate Professor of Medicine at the Stanford University School of Medicine, a Core Faculty Member at Stanford Health Policy (CHP/PCOR), a Senior Fellow at the Freeman Spogli Institute for International Studies (FSI) and the Stanford Institute for Economic Policy Research (SIEPR), and a Research Associate at the National Bureau of Economic Research (NBER), and Director of the Stanford Human Trafficking Data Lab.
+Grant Miller is the Henry J. Kaiser, Jr. Professor of Health Policy at the Stanford University School of Medicine, Senior Fellow at the Freeman Spogli Institute for International Studies (FSI) and the Stanford Institute for Economic Policy Research (SIEPR), and a Research Associate at the National Bureau of Economic Research (NBER), and Director of the Stanford Human Trafficking Data Lab.
 His primary interests are health economics, development economics, and economic demography.

 As a health and development economist based at the Stanford Medical School, my overarching focus is research and teaching aimed at developing more effective health improvement strategies for developing countries.